jbmoelker/jquery-style-guide/README.md

 ## About jQuery

 [jQuery](http://jquery.com/) is a utility library for easy DOM access & manipulation, event handling, Ajax and more.
-By using jQuery you can write consise and expressive code which works across modern and legacy browsers. jQuery has extensive tests, detailed documentation, a large active community and an ecosystem of plugins.
+By using jQuery you can write concise and expressive code which works across modern and legacy browsers. jQuery has extensive tests, detailed documentation, a large active community and an ecosystem of plugins.

 ## Consider native browser features